Each year millions of dollars are spent searching for lost hikers.

 - Places of interest or cautionary warnings notifications

-Here Are the Best Handheld GPS Devices for Hiking
+Here Are the Best Hiking GPS Devices in 2019

 In no particular order, I will provide a list of GPS devices that you may be interested in.
 These are certainly not the only devices, but the list will pretty well sum up the majority of options available.
 There are hundreds, if not thousands of GPS devices from many different manufacturers that essentially all do the same thing.
 This list is meant for those of you who don’t know where to look, are overwhelmed with the multitude of options or may just want to pick something up quickly with a small and brief review.